edsdk/n1ed-react/README.md

 }
 ```

 **Important note:**: do NOT use TinyMCE as a *controlled* component (do NOT try to control the state of TinyMCE with a pair of `initialValue`/`onEditorChange`).
-TinyMCE supports only setting of initial value once, and then notifies your code about its change using the \`onEditorChange\` callback.
+TinyMCE supports only setting of initial value once and then notifies your code about its change using the `onEditorChange` callback.
 React TinyMCE implementation is a classic *uncontrolled* component.

 All the attributes of ```<N1ED>``` element are described in official [TinyMCE React docs](https://www.tiny.cloud/docs/integrations/react/).